SchoolOfCode/recap_tasks_week-2/README.md

 👉 Write a function called `makeLegend`, which takes in a `name` (string) as its only argument.
 The function should return a new string which includes the name plus the words `'is now a legend.'`.
 For example, if the name given was `'Chris'`, the function would return the string `'Chris is now a legend.'`.

 👉 Using an array method and the `makeLegend` function, create a new array which includes `'[name] is now a legend'` for each item.
-Save assign this new array to the variable `legendaryBootcampers`.
+Save this new array to the variable `legendaryBootcampers`.

 ## Task 2